abishekarun/STAT545-hw-rajendran-arun/hw04/join_activities/activity2.md

 </tr>
 </tbody>
 </table>
-We basically get x = movies back, but with the addition of variable yr\_founded, which is unique to y = studios.
+We basically get x = movies back, but with the addition of variable yrFounded, which is unique to y = studios.
 Force Awakens, whose company don't appear in y = studios, has an NA for company.

 #### anti\_join(movies,studios)